 Number of Diagonals of a Polygon

 You might have noticed that the square above has two diagonals.
-Actually, all four-sided polygons or quadrilaterals (rectangles, rhombuses, parallelograms) have two diagonals.
+All four-sided polygons or quadrilaterals (rectangles, rhombuses, parallelograms) have two diagonals.
 Meanwhile, a triangle has no diagonal.

 If a polygon has n sides, then the number of its diagonals can be determined using the formula below: